 Luckily, there are inexpensive ways to build a lighting setup without breaking the bank.
 In many ways you have an advantage shooting video over stills.
 Needing generally constant light with video means there are more lighting options if you want to go down the DIY approach.
-Here we will list some tips for cheap DIY lighting you could experiment with and hopefully save you a penny or two.
+Here we will list some tips for cheap DIY lighting you can experiment with and hopefully save you a penny or two.

 Depending on the type of work/clamp light you buy, it’s possible to produce home-made barn doors to stick on your lights and then you’ve got a very directional setup.

 Because we are looking at DIY low-cost options, it will be inevitable that the bulb fitted will be more of the general domestic type.
 In this realm, the Incandescent bulb doesn’t rule anymore and we now have more options.
-It’s most likely for the bulb fitting, you will have the option of LED bulbs, halogen bulbs, fluorescent bulbs and even HID bulbs.
+It’s most likely for the bulb fitting, you will have the option of LED bulbs, halogen bulbs, fluorescent bulbs, and even HID bulbs.
 Each have their pros and cons, so the best bet is to start with the bulb that comes along with your light and then buy into the bulbs that will fit your needs later down the road.

-Christmas lights.
 These are usually all LED versions these days and can be picked up for a few dollars.
 Buy the pure white versions, hang them against a reflective board and they can act as a nice fill light.
 They are also nice to look at for your subject, which may keep them more alert throughout a session.

-Foam cores.
 These Styrofoam panels act as great reflectors.
 As they are cheap around $15 and depending on the size, they can be used for a wide variety of applications.
 The ability to bounce the light has the added advantage of you not needing as many light sources.
 This means that if you’re on a very tight budget, you can treat the reflector as a second light source.

 The criteria for these budget reflectors is that they are large and white, so if you can source large pieces of Styrofoam packaging or even large pieces of white cardboard you’re going in the right direction.